 You can easily motivate others and get yourself motivated too.
 For example: distribute dates for iftar at office, your colleagues will be happy and will feel that Ramadan is a month of giving.
-You could also use this moment to tell them about Allah (glorified and exalted be He) and Islam.
+You could also use this moment to tell them about Allah and Islam.

 6. A Coin Might Equal a House in Paradise